Scheduling Open

 Guardianship Applications and Personal Service

-If a party enters an appearance in a guardianship proceeding, do they still have to be personally served with a new application that is filed in the same case?
-Texas law requires service when a guardianship application is filed, but is this necessary when the party is already entered an appearance?
+For example, if a party enters an appearance in a guardianship proceeding, do they still have to be personally served with a new application that is filed in the same case?
+Texas law requires service when a guardianship application is filed, but is this necessary when the party has already entered an appearance?
 The court addresses this in Guardianship of Gafford, 01-17-00634-CV (Tex.
 App.–Houston [1st Dist.]
 2019).

 Facts & Procedural History